Expertise and key strengths

-Working on Hillsborough inquest was an absolute privilege and extremely humbling to be part of a team which achieved the unlawful killing verdict, subsequently leading to the prosecution of six people, including two senior officers
+Working on the Hillsborough inquest was an absolute privilege and extremely humbling to be part of a team which achieved the unlawful killing conclusion, subsequently leading to the prosecution of six people, including two senior officers

 I was also extremely proud to receive outstanding achievement awards at the Legal Aid Lawyer of the Year Awards and The Modern Law Awards in 2016.

 - Claire McGlone and Others v South Yorkshire Police